 Ground turkey is a healthier option to ground beef meatballs, which I also love, and there is just something about ground turkey that I gravitate toward.
-I love that it's a blank canvas, taking on all of those wonderful flavors you can throw at it, giving them right back to you.

-Like this recipe - Honey-Sriracha Turkey Meatballs.
+Like this recipe - Honey-Sriracha Meatballs.

-My Honey-Sriracha Turkey Meatballs Recipe uses Cajun seasonings for some outstanding flavor, and incorporates cooked celery, onion and peppers (of course!) for both flavor and moisture.
-Then, the meatballs are finished off with a sweet and spicy honey sriracha sauce that is very much like a glaze and brings it all together.
+- The meatballs are finished off with a sweet and spicy honey sriracha sauce that is very much like a glaze and brings it all together.

 - Seasonings.
 I love using a good homemade Cajun seasoning blend with this recipe, but feel free to use your favorites.
 Italian seasonings are quite popular here.
 I'm also including some chopped parsley, spicy chili flakes and some salt and pepper.
 Try a nice garlic salt.